dotnetCarpenter/FileReader_Chrome/README.md

 ~~FileReader can be used to save PDF file to desk but Chrome needs `a.href = window.URL.createObjectURL(blob)` while iOS needs `a.href = reader.result`.~~

 Turns out it was working with just FileReader all along.
-But Chrome is suspect to port forwarding errors when downloading...
+But Chrome is subject to port forwarding errors when downloading...